 Earlier this month, I applied to be part of the Progressive Asian American Christian Fellowship, a 10 month program educating progressive Asian American Christians about our history, intersectionalities, and activism.
-I found out two weeks ago that I’ll be participating in its third year and I’m super excited about delving deeper into Asian American history, Asian American theology, Asian American psychology, and what activism looks like as a progressive Asian American Christian.
+I found out two weeks ago that I’ll be participating in the 2020-2021 cohort and I’m super excited about delving deeper into Asian American history, Asian American theology, Asian American psychology, and what activism looks like as a progressive Asian American Christian.

 I’m also including it because these thoughts have been floating around in my head for a long time and they finally coalesced for the application and I wanted to build an altar of sorts, to remind myself of where I was prior to this fellowship.